Mujeres asesinas (2022 TV series): Casting

 On 29 June 2022, it was announced that Yalitza Aparicio would star in an episode of the series.
 On 19 August 2022, Catherine Siachoque, Barbie Casillas, Macarena García, Jedet, Nicole Curiel, Claudia Martín, and Sara Maldonado were announced in starring roles.
 On 27 September 2023, Carolina Miranda, África Zavala, Litzy, Tessa Ía, Carolina Ramírez, Sofía Espinosa, Elyfer Torres and Ariana Saavedra were announced to star in the second season.
 On 13 November 2024, Angelique Boyer, Bárbara de Regil, Mar Sordo, Azul Guaita, Scarlet Gruber, Yare Santana, Cassandra Sánchez Navarro and Eileen Yáñez were announced to star in the third season.
+ON 25 March 2026, Angélica Rivera, Susana Zabaleta, Ana Brenda Contreras, Karena Flores, Paulina Gaitán, Vicky Araico, Livia Brito and Mayra Batalla were announced to star in the fourth season.